weber1158/Byrd-ICP-Data-App/README.md

 5. Area displaying the latitude, longitude, and elevation of the ice core site.
 Click the `Map View` button to view the location of the ice core site in a new figure window<sup>**requires the [Mapping Toolbox](https://www.mathworks.com/products/mapping.html)</sup>.

 6. User selections for plotting.
-Choose and x- and y- variable from the dropdown menus as well as a chart style.
+Choose an x- and y- variable from the dropdown menus as well as a chart style.
 Optional adjustments can also be made to the line width, line style, and color properties of the chart.
 Additionally, the user may specify a moving average for the data.

 7. Click the `Plot` button to visualize the selections from step 6.
 The `Clear` button resets the Data Visualization Panel.
 The `Save as…` button gives the user the choice to save the chart as a PNG, JPEG, or TIF image.